 It was 8 am already and I had to go back to the hotel to get ready for my ride to the Rann Utsav.
 The structures have been severely damaged by the Bhuj earthquake of 2001 and some are currently being renovated though at a very slow pace.

-The Kutch region is underlain by a mesozoic rift system.
+The Kutch region is underlain by a Mesozoic rift system.
 Faults within such rift systems are known to have the potential to generate large earthquakes.
 Earthquakes have visited this district of Kutch repeatedly over the centuries.
 The last great earthquake of 2001 has taken a huge toll on the enigmatic buildings from the 18th century.
 The area is so rich with cultural heritage, and the earthquake was particularly cruel to many of these architectural relics that embody that heritage.

 Walking through the boulders I found stone tablets depicting royalty as well gods and goddesses, some of them exquisitely carved.
 With no security around the compound, I wonder how difficult it would be for someone to just pick up one of these extremely valuable decorative slabs, either to sell in the gray markets or simply in order to decorate their own drawing rooms.
-I greatly appreciate the restoration work already done, but the concerned authorities must arrest this decay and destruction of these valuable pieces of art and should restore them to their original splendor.
+I greatly appreciate the restoration work already done, but the concerned authorities must arrest this decay and destruction of these valuable pieces of our heritage and restore them to their original splendor.

 Best time to visit Bhuj